Nobody Gets Out Alive

-Nobody Gets Out Alive (also known as Down the Road, Punishment, and Slasher in the Woods) is a 2012 American horror film written and directed by Jason Christopher.
+Nobody Gets Out Alive (also known as Down the Road) is a 2012 American horror film written and directed by Jason Christopher.

 Plot

 While driving drunk through Braiden County in the winter of 2000, two teenagers accidentally run over twelve-year-old Angela Isth, an act witnessed by her father, Hunter.
 Hunter disappeared, and rumors spread that he went violently insane, and took up residence in Braiden Woods.

 Years later, depressed teenager Jenn is a released from a psychiatric hospital into the care of her parents, who convince Jenn to go on a camping trip with her friends (Michael, Michelle, Danny, Angie, Deron, and Jared) to Braiden Woods.
 As the group makes its way to the campgrounds, they are warned of danger by a vagrant, and someone kills the proprietors of a store.
 That night, while everyone else is in their tents, Jared goes off to urinate, and stabbed to death by the person who murdered the shopkeepers.
 The next day, the others go looking for Jared, and while they are gone the killer trashes their campsite, and sabotages the vehicle.
 While her friends are trying to get the car to start, Angie is captured, thrown onto the hood, and has her neck snapped.
 As the others run off into the woods, Danny's head is bashed in with a sledgehammer.

 Michelle and Michael are attacked and taken to a cabin, where they are tortured, and Michelle is made to watch as Michael has a nail hammered into his head by the madman, who is revealed to be Hunter.
 Hunter rants about his wife (who died giving birth) and daughter, and kills Michelle with a saw, and a brick.
 Jenn and Deron stumble onto Hunter's house, and the lunatic goes after them with a sledgehammer.
 While Hunter is preoccupied with murdering Deron, Jenn makes it to a road, and flags down a car, only for Hunter to appear and bludgeon the driver.

 Jenn is chased back into Braiden Woods, where Hunter catches up to her.
 As he strangles her, Jenn pulls a knife out of Hunter's belt, and stabs him with it.
 At sunrise, Jenn is found on the side of the road by a motorist, who promises to help her, though a brief shot reveals a pair of hammers similar to Hunter's in the backseat.

 A post-credits scene shows Jenn back in the psychiatric hospital, where a doctor takes her to her room.